showlab/VLog/VLog/INSTALL.md

 `pip install -r requirements.txt --user`

 # Datasets
-Download the dataset videos.
+1. Download the dataset videos.

-Then, use `python3 siglip.py` to extract and save the visual features.
+2. Use `python3 siglip.py` to extract and save the visual features.